 Up to 4.4 million Canadians consume alcohol to a degree that they are vulnerable to chronic health effects.
 We can support you in your journey of change

-Alcohol Addiction (otherwise known as Addiction involving alcohol) and often referred to as alcoholism is Addiction that is manifested by a compulsion or lack of restraint to repeatedly drink alcohol despite it causing negative consequences to the person’s well being.
+Alcohol Addiction (otherwise known as Addiction involving alcohol or alcoholism) is a compulsion or lack of restraint to repeatedly drink alcohol despite it causing negative consequences to the person’s health and well being.
 Patterns of alcohol use can vary between individuals and may include binge drinking (episodic drinking when the person consumes more than 5 drinks at a time), daily drinking, “social drinking”, or drinking alone (e.g., “a closet drinker”).
 Behaviours persisting in spite of negative consequences are commonly a symptom of Addiction.

-- An overpowering feeling to keep drinking alcohol
+- Have you had an overpowering feeling to keep drinking alcohol?

-- Drinking alcohol more often or in larger doses than intended
+- Have you drank alcohol more often or in larger amounts than intended?

-- Feeling annoyed by others criticizing your alcohol use
+- Felt annoyed by others criticizing your alcohol use?

-- Hiding or lying about how much you drink
+- Have you hid or lied about how much you drink?

-- The inability to consistently abstain drinking alcohol
+- Have you struggled to consistently abstain from drinking alcohol despite wanting to?

 Alcohol Addiction Treatment